flosell/lambdacd/doc/FAQ.md

 ## Can I display build results on my information radiator?

-There is a separate library to provide expose your build pipeline in cctray.xml format: [lambdacd-cctray](https://github.com/flosell/lambdacd-cctray)
+There is a separate library to expose your build pipeline in cctray.xml format: [lambdacd-cctray](https://github.com/flosell/lambdacd-cctray)
 Most build pipeline monitors can read this format so you should be able to plug LambdaCD right in.

 ## Does LambdaCD support more than one pipeline?